 Compare Scotiabank Mortgage Rates in Canada

 Regardless of where you are in Canada, nesto can tell you what your best mortgage rates are today.
-We instantly show you the lowest rates for every mortgage option – ranging from five-year fixed rate mortgages to five-year variable rate mortgages and everything in between available through Canada’s big banks and a variety of other lenders.
+We instantly show you the lowest rates for every mortgage option – ranging from 5-year fixed-rate mortgages to 5-year variable-rate mortgages and everything in between available through Canada’s big banks and a variety of other lenders.
 More choice means you always get the very best mortgage to meet your needs.

 Key Highlights

-- When comparing rates, be sure to measure mortgage products based on both the term length (3 years, 5 years, etc) and type (fixed or variable)
+• When comparing rates, measure mortgage products based on the term length (3 years, 5 years, etc) and type (fixed or variable).

-- Scotiabank mortgage rates are competitive among other big banks and lenders.
-Your personal financial situation will often determine whether you qualify for the lowest rates
+• Scotiabank mortgage rates are competitive with those of other big banks and lenders.
+However, your personal financial situation will often determine whether you qualify for the lowest rates.

 The top five big bank rates are all available in the easy-to-view table below.
 This enables you to quickly compare nesto rates against TD Bank, RBC Royal Bank, CIBC, HSBC and Scotiabank.
 We do all the work to ensure you always get the best rate upfront!